 There is no Kuswar or Christmas plate without kulkuls.
-A traditional Christmas sweet that's sweet, crunchy, and crisp.
-A surprisingly simple and easy recipe but fairly time-consuming so make sure to get kids, family, and friends to help.
+A traditional Christmas sweet that’s sweet, crunchy, and crisp.
+A surprisingly simple and easy recipe but relatively time-consuming, so get kids, family, and friends to help.

 Ingredients and substitutes